Everything you need to know as a first-time student.

 We have joined with The Smith Family to provide financial assistance to students in their Learning for Life program, including:

 Equity partners with a number of other areas including Counselling Services and International Student Services to ensure that students experiencing financial hardship are able to access the appropriate support.

-We encourage students from outside Brisbane, including those from rural and isolated backgrounds to create opportunities for employment and education that may not exist in their home towns.
+We encourage students from outside Brisbane, including those from rural and isolated backgrounds, to create opportunities for employment and education that may not exist in their home towns.

-We understand that rural students may experience difficulties when moving to a large city for study, including:
+We understand that students may experience difficulties when moving to a large city for study, including: